ZhFuGui/cs2-External-cheating/README.md

 - **Update Details**: Optimized various code structures for improved performance

 #### Maintenance Status
-As of *October 7, 2024*, this project will not be updated in the near future, and the current version will not be adapted to future changes.
-Nonetheless, the code and implementations within this project may still serve as a valuable reference.
-Developers are encouraged to use and customize as needed.
+As of *October 13, 2024*, after being reminded by enthusiastic readers, it was found that the latest submitted file lacked necessary modules.
+Since the author is busy with his studies, he cannot update it immediately.
+He will choose a suitable time in the future to solve your worries.
+At the same time, you are also welcome to help fix it!

 ---